8.0 PDP’s Future Sustainability

 - Respond to emerging workforce development needs.

-- Provide needed continuing professional education for the public and not-for-profit workforce.
+- Provide crucial continuing professional education for the public and not-for-profit workforce.

-- Demonstrate the important link between effectively transforming policy to practice.
+- Demonstrate the significant connection between effectively transforming policy to practice.

 - Formulate research and practice opportunities for faculty and students.